-Status: 2018 application process is now OPEN.Deadline: Applications must be submitted, per instructions below, by February 16, 2018.
-Award Amount: Up to $1500 Notification: Applicants will be notified by the end of February 2018 of the award results.
+Status: 2018 application process is now OPEN.Deadline: Applications must be submitted, per instructions below by December 1, 2018.
+Award Amount: Up to $1500 Notification: Applicants will be notified by the end of February 2019 of the award results.

 As agriculture worldwide is affected by globalization, it becomes increasingly important to foster and sustain plant pathological research and extension on a global scale.
 It is therefore important that today’s plant pathologists find opportunities to establish collaborations and share intellectual resources.

 That is why the Office of International Programs launched the "OIP Global Experience," a program aimed at helping APS plant pathologists work with scientists and extension personnel in developing countries in training and outreach efforts.
 Funds garnered by the OIP will be used to support graduate students, post-doctoral associates, faculty, and staff in conducting short courses, workshops or training programs in collaboration with a host country cooperating institution.
 Development of outreach and extension materials as well as demonstration of diagnostic tools will also be supported by this program.
 Up to $1500 will be available initially to successful applicants to support travel and training material costs.
 Funds to be used within 12 months of notification of being a recipient of award.
 Depending on the level of interest and available funding, funded amounts may increase in the future.